-Export Financing Tools Financing tools for U.S. exporters are offered by three key parties: (1) international banking institutions, (2) the U.S. Small Business Administration (SBA), and (3) the Export-Import Bank of the United States (Ex- Im Bank).
+Export Financing Tools Financing tools for U.S. exporters are offered by three key parties: (1) international banking institutions, (2) the U.S. Small Business Administration (SBA), and (3) the Export-Import Bank of the United States (Ex-Im Bank).
 Developing a relationship with an international banking institution is the best way to learn more about these tools and lessen the financial risks of international trade.
 As exporters discuss financing with their banks, it is important to have a basic understanding of the following export financing tools: Export Working Capital Financing Export working capital financing (EWC) provides funds for exporters to acquire materials, labor, inventory, and services to support export sales.
 This allows exporters to extend open account payment terms to buyers but does not eliminate the risk of non-payment.
 EWC is offered through commercial banks and is available to small and medium-sized businesses that have been profitable for at least one year.
 Export credit insurance and personal guarantees, receivables, or assets are often required to obtain EWC.
-Government-Guaranteed Export Working Capital Loan Programs The U.S. Small Business Administration and the Export-Import Bank of the United States offer loan guarantees to help U.S. businesses grow export sales.
-Government-guarantees for EWC loans are provided to commercial lenders so that they can provide financing to exporters.
-These programs are used when (a) financing is otherwise not available or (b) the exporter's borrowing needs are greater than the lenders' credit standards would allow.
 Export Factoring Export factoring allows exporters to transfer the title to short-term foreign receivables to a factoring house, or a factor, for cash at a discount from the face value.
 The factor assumes the risk of non-payment and handles collections.
 This allows the exporter to use open account payment terms and maximize cash flows.
 Export factoring is available to established small and medium-sized exporters with continuous sales of goods.
 Export factoring is offered by financial firms and is more expensive than export credit insurance.
+Government-Guaranteed Export Working Capital Loan Programs The U.S. Small Business Administration and the Export-Import Bank of the United States offer Ioan guarantees to help U.S. businesses grow export sales.
+Government-guarantees for EWC Ioans are provided to commercial lenders so that they can provide financing to exporters.
+These programs are used when (a) financing is otherwise not available or (b) the exporter's borrowing needs are greater than the lenders' credit standards would allow.
 Export Credit Insurance Export credit insurance (ECI) protects U.S. exporters against the risks of non-payment by foreign buyers for political or commercial reasons.
 ECI is recommended when using open account terms and export working capital financing.
 ECI is offered through private insurance companies and the Export-Import Bank of the United States.
-(Source: U.S. Department of Commerce, International Trade Administration) Next Step Review the SBA's loan programs and financing options for exporters: Visit SBA.gov Review Ex-Im Bank's services for commercial lenders and exporters: Visit ExIm.gov Discuss financing and payment options with your international banking institution
+(Source: U.S. Department of Commerce, International Trade Administration) Next Steps - Review the SBA's loan programs and financing options for exporters: Visit SBA.gov - Review Ex-Im Bank's services for commercial lenders and exporters: Visit ExIm.gov - Discuss financing and payment options with your international banking institution